 Different Types of Machining Operations

-The vast applications of the machining process have led to the emergence of many types of machining.
-There are 11 machining processes that are the most prominent ones.
-These 11 types are:
+The vast applications of the machining process have led to the emergence of many types of machining processes and operations.
+These 11 most prominent machining types are:

 Milling tools involve high-speed rotary cutting tools.
 The workpiece materials are kept stationary at the work table.
 The shape of the cutting tool can vary based on the requirement.
 Some common examples are end mills, face mills, and thread mills.